 Operations with a Compliance Certificate

 Anyone wanting to operate a shelter care or an employer-based childcare operation must complete an application and get a compliance certificate.
-We conduct an on-site inspection before issuing the permit to make sure laws and minimum standards are met.
+We conduct an on-site inspection before issuing the permit to make sure laws and minimum standards, if applicable, are met.

 Shelter care is childcare provided at a temporary shelter for children while their parents, who also live at the shelter, are away.
 At CCL, we regulate shelter care that involves seven or more children under the age of 14 for at least four hours a day, three or more days a week.
 Anyone wanting to operate a shelter care must pass criminal background checks and an initial inspection.
 We do not regularly inspect shelters, but do investigate allegations of child abuse or neglect or violations of licensing laws, rules, or minimum standards.